Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 ![add terminal to dock](images/add-to-dock.png)

-There are a variety of keyboard combinations and commands we can use when using the terminal.
+There are a variety of keyboard combinations and commands we can use when working in the terminal.

 We can even write programs to automate the terminal and thus the operating system, which is called **shell programming**.